 FORM C

 And

-TOWN COUNCIL OF REHOBOTH

-Nomeon on Ambrus
+THE AROAB VILLAGE

 NOTICE OF APPEAL

-y take Notice that Iames and surname of staff member) hereby note an appeal against -
+······································

+ly take Notice that I

 (a) being found guilty of misconduct; or

 (b) the action taken upon being found guilty of misconduct; or

 (c) both (a) and (b),

-during g a Formal Disciplinary Inquiry held on, on the following grounds:
+durin g a Formal Disciplinary Inquiry held on, on the following grounds:

-1. Appeal against a decision made in terms of section $29(6)(f)(i)$ of the Local Authorities Act, 1992
+1. Appeal against a decision made in terms of section 29(6)(f)(i) of the Local Authorities Act, 1992

 The management committee or the chief executive officer has not proven on a balance of probabilities that I am guilty of misconduct, for the following reasons -

 (a)

 (b)

 (c)

-2. Appeal against an action taken in terms of section $29(6)(g)(i)$ of the Local Authorities Act, 1992
+2. Appeal against an action taken in terms of section 29(6)(g)(i) of the Local Authorities Act, 1992

 The management committee or the chief executive officer has taken the wrong or an unreasonable action after I was found guilty of misconduct for the following reasons:

 (a)

 (b)

 (c)

-3. Appeal on the grounds that the disciplinary inquiry was substantively or procedurally unfair, in terms of but not limited to the provisions in rules 32 or 33 of the Personnel Rules, 2008
+3. Appeal on the grounds that the disciplinary inquiry was substantively or procedurally unfair, in terms of but not limited to the provisions in rules 32 or 33 of the Personne Rules, 2009

 (a)

 (b)

 (c)

-Dated at Reho both, on this
+Dated a ıt Aroab, on this

-SIGNI E D AP F PELLANT/ REPRESENTATIVE
+SIGNED APPELLANT/ REPRESENTATIVE